Weekend Getaways: Palo Alto

 Just an hour drive south, Palo Alto buzzes with an energy and entrepreneurial spirit that is palpable.
-While it’s easy to relegate Palo Alto to technology and Stanford University, there’s far more to explore.
+While it’s easy to relegate Palo Alto as merely a hub for technology and home of Stanford University, there’s far more to explore.
 Its proximity to the Santa Cruz Mountains and Pacific Ocean translates to nearby soul-soothing coastal pleasures.
 And luxe hotels that cater to weekday business travelers love to spoil their weekend guests.
 Whether exploring University Avenue and the Stanford campus, plugging-in at Hanahaus, or relaxing poolside, it’s time to put a Palo Alto weekend on your radar.

 Stanford Park Hotel

 Directly across the street from Stanford Shopping Center and its premier shops, this lodging oasis is steeped in collegiate spirit, luxurious accommodations, and elevated service.
 Behind the traditionally elegant exterior lie quiet garden courtyards, fountains, and secluded private spaces.
 Borrow a Linus bike and ride downtown, work-out in the fitness center, or relax by the tree-lined hot tub.
 Savor an espresso in a rocking chair on the front porch, or enjoy complimentary wine tastings.
 The hotel’s Menlo Grill Bistro & Bar has an inviting local vibe, oysters on the half shell, and craft cocktails in lively bar.
 100 El Camino Real, Menlo Park, stanfordparkhotel.com.